Want Better Sex? Get on Speaking Terms With Your Pelvis

 But it doesn’t have to be this way.

 You may start out numb or shutdown, but if you focus on your sexuality, it will grow.
-When your it starts growing, amazing things start to happen.
+When it starts growing, amazing things happen.

 More connection to your pelvis means more pleasure and more pleasure means living more fully.
 Pleasure is joy’s fertilizer.
 If you increase the amount of feeling good that you experience you will live with ever-greater levels of vibrancy and aliveness, even if your outside circumstances stay the same.